avj2352/jotdown_rust_cli/README.md

 - jd ls --reminder                               Print all reminder todos
 - jd add -g another_tag                          Create a new tag by name "another_tag" and persist
 - jd add -r Go shopping                          Create a new reminder item
-- jd undo 1                                      Revert #1 to pending
 - jd sort "@important @high"                     Sort Todos in the order of their tags as mentioned

 ### release 1.0.0 🏁